microsoft/vscode-docs/docs/python/jupyter-support.md

 ![Blank Jupyter Notebook](images/jupyter/native-code-cells-01.png)

-If you have an existing Jupyter Notebook, you can open it in the Notebook Editor by double clicking on the file and opening with Visual Studio Code, through the Visual Studio Code, or using the Command Palette **Python: Open in Notebook Editor** command.
+If you have an existing Jupyter Notebook, you can open it in the Notebook Editor by double-clicking on the file and opening with Visual Studio Code, through the Visual Studio Code, or using the Command Palette **Python: Open in Notebook Editor** command.

 Once you have a Notebook created, you can run a code cell using the green run icon above the cell and the output will appear directly below the code cell.